2024 World Rally Championship: Entrants

+In detail

 Mārtiņš Sesks made his first top tier run at the 2024 Rally Poland.

 M-Sport featured a new line-up, with the crews led by Adrien Fourmaux and Grégoire Munster becoming the two full-time competitors.
 Pierre-Louis Loubet, who drove for the team over the previous two seasons, was announced to compete in the WRC2 category with Toksport.
 Latvian driver Mārtiņš Sesks made his top tier debut with the team as a part of the collaboration program with WRC Promoter GmbH.

 Hyundai retained the crew of Thierry Neuville and Martijn Wydaeghe.
 Ott Tänak and Martin Järveoja rejoined the team after spending one year with M-Sport.
 Esapekka Lappi was also remained with the team, but his program was reduced.
 His co-driver Janne Ferm announced to end his WRC career after completing the 2024 Rally Chile.
 Andreas Mikkelsen returned to Hyundai for his second stint the team, sharing a third car with the crew led by Dani Sordo and Lappi.

 Double defending champion Kalle Rovanperä contested at selected events.